Schabak Modell: Sale to Schuco

 Schabak was purchased by Schuco in January 2006.
 Schuco had been a part of the Simba Dickie group, since 1999.
 Ironically enough, Schuco now once again possessed Schabak's aircraft line – which Schuco itself had originally started and surrendered to Schabak.

-With a revived Schuco, a situation occurred similar to Mattel's acquisition of Matchbox, or Solido being acquired by Majorette (which was also purchased by, Simba-Dickie, but previously these were together for some time).
+With a revived Schuco, a situation occurred similar to Mattel's acquisition of Matchbox, Solido being acquired by Majorette (which was also purchased by, Simba-Dickie, but previously these were together for some time), or Daron's acquisition of Realtoy International.
 This issue is two respected lines brought together within one company that must be distinguished to avoid profit loss resulting from internal competition.

 Schabak's car line, as a part of Schuco, for a while focused on German vehicles, while Schuco's lines focused on more toy-like scales (like the Piccolos), wind up cars, and autos from other countries.
 During the 1990s and beyond, for example, Schabak has added Porsches and Mercedes-Benzes to its mix, but by 2010, perusal of the Schuco website shows that Schabak car lines have been eliminated, leaving the Schabak name focusing solely on airplanes.